 Casey walked along the pool's stone edge, its cool, damp surface pressed into his bare feet.

-He planted himself, set his stance, and drew in a deep breath of the drafty air.
+Casey planted himself, and drew in a deep breath of the drafty morning air.

 The chill reached his lips, and white filled his line of sight.
 A frozen storm shrieked through the fence's pikes, and tore into the tall grass beyond the yard.

-Cold vapor drifted from his mouth as his teeth chattered.
+But cold vapor still drifted from his mouth as his teeth chattered.
 Sweat from his earlier workout had frozen into a stiff, brittle sheet against his skin.

-The lawn, hedges, and fence were coated in icicles.
+The lawn, hedges, and fence were coated in icicles now.

 His eyes lit up.
 The power rushing through him felt unreal.
 He had done this.
 Him.

-After settling his emotions, smiling Casey headed back towards the door.
-The faint crackling of frozen fabric didn't bother him at all.
+After settling his excitement, he smiled Casey then headed back towards the door.
+The faint crackling of frozen fabric did not bother him in the least.

-The kitchen opened into the backyard.
-His dad stood at the stove; cooking and singing a church song.
+Their kitchen exited into the backyard.
+His father stood at the stove.
+He was cooking, while singing a church song.
 Casey didn't recognize it, but it had a upbeat, lively, vibe.
 It 'd make old people feel young.
-Or act young.
+Or at least act it.
 Most people would never believe he could be like this.

 Casey shook his head, and smiled.
 His dad was a corn ball.

 "Dad, come look at the fence.
-I made it freeze over, then I saw..."
+I made it freeze over, but then I saw..."

-"Case, go take a bath first.
+"Case, you should go take a bath first.
 Breakfast will be here when you're done."

 He went to his room, and handled the routine quickly.
-Casey returned in red denim shirt, yellow pants, and a light brown boot.
+Casey returned in red denim shirt, yellow pants, and a light brown pair of boots.

-"Case, first thing's first, you didn't do bad."
-His dad sat at the table, a very full plate in front of him.
+"Case, first thing's first, you didn't do bad at all."
+His dad sat at the table with a very full plate in front of him.
 "Light blue at eighteen?
 That's amazing."

-He looked similar to yesterday; a pink dress shirt, black pants, leather shoes, and handsome for his age.
+He looked similar to yesterday; a pink dress shirt, black pants, leather shoes, and still handsome.
 The only real differences between their faces were a few wrinkles and a salt-and-pepper beard.
+But those probably added character.
+Casey preferred to have too much character.

 "I feel like I could try more spells, dad."
 Casey said, holding up his hands.
 "Like controlling heat and stuff… but honestly?
 I'm kind of scared to try it."

 "If you tried fire right now, you'd probably burn yourself.
 After a breakthrough, you shouldn't cast too soon.
-Composite mana needs time to refill.
+The composite mana needs time to refill.
 The nodes progress faster, but the body has to catch up to it."

 "I see… makes sense."
 He paused.
-"You probably should've told me that earlier."
+"You probably should've told me that earlier too."

 "Yeah, but I like surprising people."